Caught Off Guard (Standard I) Home Rule

 Cycle 9 New Cards:

 Front Organization.
 This is from the Agents of SHIELD expansion.
 It took nine cycles for FFG to realize that Caught Off Guard is a problem.
 It may be because the 6-cost supports from Maria Hill make CoG overpowered.
-I think this home rule still does not break the game, and Front Organization is definitely still worth playing, because those 6-cost supports would cost 7 + an encounter card to keep in play.
-Even in the new cycle, I don't think this option breaks the game.
+There are still cards like Psychological Manipulation which can discard your upgrades, but technically, this might make the Front Organization less necessary.

 Comments